v-rgrace/Viva/Viva/glint/setup/add-new-questions.md

 ---
-title:  Add new survey items, sections, and section breaks to a Viva Glint program
+title:  Add survey items, sections, and section breaks to a Viva Glint program
 description: Viva Glint admins can add rating questions, multiple choice questions, open-ended questions, or section breaks to a prepopulated template or to a blank survey template. ms.author: JudithWeiner
 author: JudyWeiner